awesto/django-shop/docs/customer-model.rst

 This convenience User model is almost a copy of the existing ``User`` model as found in ``django.contrib.auth.models.py``, but it uses the field ``email`` rather than ``username`` for looking up the credentials.
-To activate it, add to the project's ``settings.py``:
+To activate this alternative User model, add to the project's ``settings.py``:

 .. code-block:: python